Norms and expectations

 Our Common core principles for dignity toolkit can be used to support good practice by anyone in your workforce.
 They focus on the key values, attitudes, skills and knowledge required to provide the best care possible – this ensures the whole team understands what the norm is and expected ways of working.

 - explains what each principle means to people providing care and support

 - describes the understanding knowledge, skills and practices required by the workforce to embed dignity

-- provides good practice guidance and gives real examples
+- gives real examples

 - includes teaching and discussion aids to support workforce development.